 5.2.1 The members of the General Committee shall be as listed in Rule 5.1.2.

-5.2.2 The General Committee should meet not fewer than once every eight weeks.
+5.2.2 Directors meetings can be called as required and in accordance with the Articles of Association.
+The General Committee should meet not fewer than once every eight weeks.
 Committee members shall receive not fewer than 7 days’ notice of the meeting.

 5.2.3 Five members of the General Committee shall form a quorum.